6.51%.

 A common fear: "If I apply to multiple lenders, won't that hurt my credit score?"

-Apply to all lenders within the same 14-day window.
+Apply to all lenders inside the same 45-day window, and preferably much faster while market rates are comparable.
 Compare Loan Estimates — the standardized document lenders are required by CFPB regulations to provide within 3 business days of your application.

 What to Actually Compare